 Cash is generally considered a safe investment because it is not as risky as other financial assets.
 Its value, in other words, doesn’t rise and fall like stocks.
 This is why when capital markets get frothy or start to take a dive, some worried investors increase their cash allocations.
 But current economic conditions are turning that notion on its head.
 “Going to cash” could be a big mistake.

 Let’s take a closer look at what I see are the three biggest threats to cash and why it isn’t such a safe investment these days.

 Threat #1: Inflation

-As a quick Econ 101 review, inflation is the rise in price of goods and services.
-Modest levels of inflation can be a good thing, especially because it can boost wages.
+As a quick Econ 101 review, inflation is the rise in the price of goods and services.
+Modest levels of inflation can be a good thing, especially because they can boost wages.

 But after many years of relatively stable consumer prices, inflation is back in a big way.

 The Consumer Price Index climbed by 6.8% in the year through November.
 It is the highest level since 1982.
 And, it is also proof that higher inflation isn’t just a temporary symptom of supply chain problems and COVID variants.